-- and household income data as well as the development of intersectional measures of equality which should make the adoption of new baselines in future years possible. - 105.
+- each individual measure in isolation.
+For more information about monitoring, please see paragraphs 60 to 69. - 100.
+The OfS strongly encourages providers to use POLAR4 when setting targets as it is a robust and widely used measure of underrepresentation in higher education.
+Where providers have clear evidence that POLAR4 does not reliably reflect disadvantage in their specific location or context, they may choose to use an additional measure of disadvantage identified in the access and participation dataset, such as the English Index of Multiple Deprivation (IMD) or suggest an alternative measure, though the acceptance of this will be subject to negotiation with the Director for Fair Access and Participation. - 101.
+The introduction of the Graduate Outcomes survey (replacing the Destinations of Leavers from Higher Education survey) and implementation of the HESA's Data Futures programme will necessitate definitional changes to measures of continuation and progression.
+While providers should still develop targets to reduce gaps in these areas, the OfS recognises that they may need to revisit these and adopt new baselines and targets once these changes have been implemented.
+Similarly, the OfS is actively exploring the use of Free School Meal and household income data as well as the development of intersectional measures of equality which should make the adoption of new baselines in future years possible. - 102.
 The OfS encourages collaborative targets being set in partnership with other providers to address national, regional and local priorities.
-For example, this might be a target across particular types of providers (such as high-tariff or specialist providers), or a regional or geographical target (such as OfS-funded National Collaborative Outreach Programme (NCOP) partnerships and from 2021 onwards, OfS-funded outreach hubs). - 106.
+For example, this might be a target across particular types of providers (such as high-tariff or specialist providers), or a regional or geographical target (such as OfS-funded Uni Connect23 partnerships). - 103.
 Providers may use one target to cover multiple points in the highlighted box (see page 23) for example related to sustained engagement with pre-16 students, raising attainment and collaborative targets.